YaqoobD/Content-Based-Movie-Recommender-System-with-Heroku-Deployment/README.md

 ## Dataset

-The dataset used in this project is the TMDB dataset.
-It contains information about movies, including their titles, overviews, genres, keywords, cast, and crew.
-The dataset is preprocessed to extract relevant features for the recommendation system.
+Utilizing the vast TMDB dataset, this project aims to construct a movie recommendation system.
+The dataset contains a wealth of information about movies, including titles, overviews, genres, keywords, cast, and crew.
+Through meticulous preprocessing, relevant features are extracted to facilitate the recommendation process.

+To address these inquiries, the project leverages the available data, including plot summaries, cast and crew details, budget information, and revenues for a vast array of films.
+By analyzing these comprehensive factors, the aim is to develop a synchronized movie recommendation system capable of suggesting films that align with users' preferences, taking into account both commercial viability and critical reception.

 ## Technologies Used